industrial-edge/Performance-Analytics/docs/Installation.md

 Select any station on the asset structure and you will see that an auto-generated "Step Time Analysis" dashboard got created by Performance Insights as soon as we created the steps on IIH Essentials, as shown in the picture above.

 Select the 'Step Time Analysis' dashboard, and it will immediately appear on screen.
-If the TIA Portal project has been uploaded to the PLCs and the program initiated on the HMI, data should now display on the dashboard.
-In this example select the Product as "Red" on the HMI:
+If the TIA Portal project has been uploaded to the PLCs and the program initiated on the HMI, data should now display on the dashboard:

 ![StationDashboard](graphics/DASHBOARD.png)